Indrakens/garden-design-shop/README.md

  ## Home Page
  * Includes a circle image and main text inside the hero image.
  * Includes an introduction about the Garden Design Studio and services.
+ * Includes slide-show images.

 ## About Page
 * Includes consultation description text and steps taken for the project.
+* Includes slide-show images.

 ## Email Us Page
 * Includes email form where users will be able to email for consultation.